-Also there is a rubber bung in the lid which can be taken out and I am assuming it has to be in order to wash it but it wasn’t entirely clear.
-The fruit chamber has to be screwed in to the lid with care, being made of a thinner plastic than the bottle.
+Also, there is a rubber bung in the lid which can be taken out and I am assuming it has to be in order to wash it but it wasn’t entirely clear.
+The fruit chamber has to be screwed into the lid with care, being made of thinner plastic than the bottle.

 You do have to turn the bottle so that the cap is on the side when you drink if you’re a glasses wearer.
 (You know what I’m like about my glasses!).

 Once the kids had drunk some water they wanted to get the fruit out and eat it, which was not a problem but it would mean dismantling the bottle when you’re out and about.